Kelda Roys: Wisconsin State Assembly (2009–2013)

-2012 congressional election
+2012 congressional campaign

 In 2012, incumbent U.S. Representative Tammy Baldwin ran for the U.S. Senate seat being vacated by Herb Kohl.
 Roys announced she would not seek re-election to the state assembly and instead would campaign to succeed Baldwin.
 She faced fellow state legislator Mark Pocan, and candidates Matt Silverman and Dennis Hall, in a race where the two major candidates, Pocan and Roys, both touted their progressive credentials, with Roys attempting to portray Pocan as more moderate than herself.

 During the campaign, Roys touted her endorsements, including from EMILY's List, and accused Pocan of making backroom political deals and accepting corporate donations.
 Roys' attacks against Pocan, though, drew criticism from other Democrats, including state legislator Fred Clark, who rescinded his endorsement of Roys, and state legislator Janis Ringhand, who decided to endorse Pocan over the attacks.
 On election day, Roys was defeated in the primary by a larger-than-expected 51 point margin.

-2018 gubernatorial election
+2018 gubernatorial campaign

 On December 11, 2017, Roys formed an exploratory committee to run for governor of Wisconsin.

-During the campaign, Roys ran once again as a progressive, focusing on issues such as a $15 minimum wage, student loan debt forgiveness and engaging with progressive voters.
+During the campaign, Roys again ran as a progressive, focusing on issues such as a $15 minimum wage, student loan debt forgiveness and engaging with progressive voters.
 She gained national attention when a campaign ad in which she breastfeeds her infant daughter went viral.
 The ad drew attention to legislation Roys had supported during her time in the state assembly to ban the use of Bisphenol A in baby bottles, which is used in various plastic products and can linings.

 Roys won first place by 12 points in the Democratic Party of Wisconsin State Convention straw poll.
 In July 2018, the Roys campaign announced that she had raised over $800,000.
 In the primary election, Roys came in third out of the eight candidates, with Tony Evers winning the nomination and going on to defeat Scott Walker.